Welcome to SawSharp

 Once a quarter, I gather together up to a half-dozen woodworkers for an intensive two-day saw tune-up and sharpening seminar hosted at our shop in Superior, Wisconsin.
 For an additional charge at 15% off, you will even go home with your own Bad Axe saw that I've helped you build to spec.

 Prefer something more intensive?
 I also offer quarterly week-long seminars for those of you who choose to go the extra mile.
-Here, you get to build two Bad Axe saws under my oversight and inclusive with the tuition that you'll take home with you.Reserve Your Spot Now!
+Here, you get to build a Bad Axe saw inclusive with course tuition under my oversight that you'll take home with you.Reserve Your Spot Now!

 Who is this guy?